 If you decide you want to sell, how much can you spend upfront?

 If the home has not yet been cleared out, that should happen first and foremost.
 A traditional property listing will come with some upfront costs.
 You’ll likely need to make some repairs to the house and have it professionally cleaned.
 It’s tricky making repairs to a house you’ve never owned.
 You may not know what you’re getting into.
 You don’t want to find yourself down a rabbit hole, spending thousands and thousands on a house you want to sell anyway.
 Depending on how you decide to sell, you could face not only repair costs but costs for marketing too.

 Ways To Sell

-Listing your inherited property in New Jersey, Brooklyn, Queens, Long Island will require you to get the property ready for the MLS.
+Listing your inherited property in North Carolina & New Jersey will require you to get the property ready for the MLS.
 Take a look at what other homes are selling for, and how your property stacks up.
 Be realistic with your prices, and don’t spend too much over-improving.
 When you list an inherited home, you may feel frustrated to suddenly have to spend money selling a house that isn’t yours.

 Sell On Your Own